Get Your Invoices Paid Faster with Freight Broker Factoring

 Factoring companies (also known as the “factors”) accept all kinds of unpaid invoices, though they generally favor invoices from creditworthy customers and large or medium-sized companies.
 Additionally, keep in mind that some factors do not factor invoices for customers who consistently make late payments.
 If your invoice turnover time is between 30 and 90 days, your receivables are well-positioned for factoring.

-You can generally expect a factoring advance rate of 90-95% of the invoice’s face value and receive the cash advance between 24 and 48 hours after submission.
+You can generally expect a factoring advance rate of 95% or more of the invoice’s face value and receive the cash advance between 24 and 48 hours after submission.
 In freight broker factoring, companies generally deposit a portion of your cash advance to your carriers to ensure they are paid before transferring the rest to your bank account.

-The Factor Helps Collect Payment For Your Outstanding Invoices
+The Factor Collects Payment for Your Outstanding Invoices

-Receiving cash advances from invoice factoring means you do not have to wait on customer payments to fund your business.
+Receiving cash advances from freight broker factoring means you do not have to wait on customer payments to fund your business.
 Instead, you can avoid long payment cycles and unlock working capital sooner to accelerate company growth.
-Check out some ways you can use funding from freight broker factoring below:

-Paying your carriers on time is one of the hallmarks of a healthy freight brokerage.
-Getting a cash advance from an invoice factoring provider means you can always pay your carriers on time and keep them happy, even when your customers take a long time to pay.
+Paying your carriers on-time is one of the hallmarks of a healthy freight brokerage.
+Getting a cash advance from a freight factoring service means you can always pay your carriers on time and keep them happy, even when your customers take a long time to pay.

 Take On New Orders